dmyersturnbull/tyrannosaurus/docs/index.rst

     anaconda
     databases

-Tyrannosaurus is an opinionated 2020 Python template that comes with a tool to synchronize duplicate metadata across your build.
+`Tyrannosaurus <https://github.com/dmyersturnbull/tyrannosaurus>`_ is an opinionated Python template for 2021 that comes with a tool to synchronize duplicate metadata across your build.

 Use it to generate ready-to-go Python projects with easy testing and Github actions for testing and publishing.